PixelClear/PixelClear.github.io/_posts/2021-01-02-x86-Assembly-tutorial-part1.markdown

 >  **./HelloWorld**

 **Note** : Please see options **--32** and **-m elf_i386** used to build in 32 bit mode.
+Mostly on modern systems you will have gcc , as ,ld which are
+           64 bit compatible.
+So, you will have to specifically tell these tools to generate 32 bit output.

 <ins>**Debugging HelloWorld**</ins>
 =====================================================================================================================================

-We need to have debug symbols embedded in out exe in order to debug it.
+We need to have debug symbols embedded in our exe in order to debug it.
-Hence we use following symbols so assembler embeds those special symbols in object file.
+Hence, we use following commands so assembler embeds those special symbols in object file.

 >  **as --32 -gstabs -o HelloWorld.o HelloWorld.s**
 >